nike-clone-sdc-dr-oettenger/Ryan-canvas/README.md

 - K6 installed with 'brew install k6'
 - script file k6.js contains the script.
 It can also  contain options or they can be run from command line
+- k6 environment variables: __ENV.k6_type is in k6.js and defaults to GET
+  - __ENV.k6_url defaults to http://localhost:1121
-- example command line to run the script 'k6 run --vus 500 -d 120s --throw k6.js'
+- example command line to run the script ' k6_type=GET k6 run --vus 50 -d 600s --throw --rps 1500 k6.js'
-- to increase open connection limit 'sudo sysctl -w kern.ipc.somaxconn=1024
+- increase max number of connections run 'sysctl sysctl kern.ipc.somaxconn=2048'
--